Flavored Vinegars

 - Distilled white vinegar is clear in color and has a sharp, acidic taste by itself.
 It is the best choice for delicately flavored herbs.

-- Apple cider vinegar has a milder taste than distilled white vinegar but the amber color may not be desirable.
+- Apple cider vinegar has a milder taste than distilled white vinegar but the amber color and fruity taste may be preferred with some flavors.
 Apple cider vinegar blends best with fruits.

 - Rice vinegar is a mild, slightly sweet vinegar used occasionally for flavoring.